Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 ![Function](../Images/Image_Processing/Simulation3.PNG)

-Because of this accuracy with thresholds and parameters and the perserved shapes from color detection, the golf ball should be able to be detected and recoginzed by the camera via these image processing techniques.
+Because of this accuracy with thresholds and parameters and the preserved shapes from color detection, the golf ball should be able to be detected and recognized by the camera via these image processing techniques.

 *Distance and Coordinates*

 The distance of the object can be found using another iterative function for another linear algorithm.
 The camera returns an array with the depth of each pixel.
-This array is compared with the array holding the pixels that repersent the golf ball.
+This array is compared with the array holding the pixels that represent the golf ball.
 The result is the depth of each pixel of the golf ball.

 The object's coordinates can be determined through comparisons.
 Each pixel will appear to be a certain width and height.
 The results of the detection algorithm can be used to only determine the dimensions of each pixel of the object.
-The pixel width and height repersentation can be found with the following equations:
+The pixel width and height representation can be found with the following equations:

 FOV width = 2 * tan(FOV/2) * distance and FOV height = 2 * tan(FOV/2) * distance

 width per pixel = FOV width/horizontal resolution and height per pixel = FOV height/vertical resolution

-The distance detemination will be used to fill in the distance variable in the equation.
+The distance determination will be used to fill in the distance variable in the equation.
 For the distance of six feet the result will be

 FOV width = 2 * tan(69/2) * 6 = 8.25 feet and FOV height = 2 * tan(42/2) * 6 = 4.61 feet